 - Business Owner and Partnership succession protection.

-These become increasingly sensitive and complicated issues for business owners and business partners who may have specific personal medical issues that deserve an enhanced level of privacy and kept totally separate from its commercial activities.
+These become increasingly sensitive and complicated issues for business owners and business partners who may have specific personal medical issues that deserve an enhanced level of privacy and are kept totally separate from their commercial activities.

 - Company directors may need to use life insurance to protect the company trading debts, the director's account (when Director's funds have been lent to the company) or to protect the capital investment.

 - Business partners may need to use insurances to limit becoming personally liable for company losses as their personal homes are often cross-securing the company debts.

 - Partnerships and Investors may require company key-persons to use a range of insurances to help protect capital invested.

 Personal insurance applications are one of the very few areas in business life where an individual's personal health and lifestyle is mandatorily required to be disclosed.

 - Your private health and lifestyle history is considered an integral part of the insurance application and assessment process.
 This is because personal insurances are contracts between the life insured/policy owner and the life insurance company, so there's a legal duty to take reasonable steps not to mislead under Section 20B of the Insurance Contracts Act, requiring the full and frank disclosure of all personal sensitive medical and personal health data.